csr13/dtv/README.md

 ### Requirements
 `python3.6`
-To install the necessary requirements in order to test this dumb game, just do a simple
+To install the necessary requirements in order to test this game, just do a simple

 ```python3
 python3.6 -m pip install -r requirements.txt